sanjeevvemireddy/HCMessages/README.md

 Parsing of input is done as for the following :

 1. mentions - A way to mention a user.
-Always starts with an '@' and ends when hitting a non-word character. (https://confluence.atlassian.com/hipchat/get-teammates-attention-744328217.html)
+Always starts with an '@' and ends when hitting a non-word character.

-2. Emoticons - For this exercise, you only need to consider 'custom' emoticons which are alphanumeric strings, no longer than 15 characters, contained in parenthesis.
-You can assume that anything matching this format is an emoticon. (https://www.hipchat.com/emoticons)
+2. Emoticons - For this exercise, you only need to consider 'custom' emoticons which are alphanumeric strings.
 3. Links - Any URLs contained in the message, along with the page's title.

 Build